MicaelaPalaciosD/data-science/Week 6/READMEpt 2.md

 - in my case it was less elastic with price increase, could be because I increased price a lot (by 65).
 - increasing price by less (0.5) increased elasticity which was expected
 - decreasing the price a bit (0.5) decreased elasticity.
 This parts I added as branches and also added screenshots.
+ - we can see that in the baseline.